hanseljulio/Trie/README.md

 # Trie
-Binary tree testing
+* Binary tree testing
-Created June 7th 2019
+* Created June 7th 2019

 -------------------------------------------------------------------------------

 ## Overview
-This is an exercise for binary trees as well as JUnit testing
+* This is an exercise for binary trees as well as JUnit testing
+* JUnit is made specifically for the testing of the three classes (EntryNode, Tree, Trie)

 -------------------------------------------------------------------------------